ESPRI-Mod/hermes-shell/README.md

-prodiguer-shell
+hermes-shell
 ===============

-PRODIGUER command line shell
+HERMES command line shell

-What is PRODIGUER ?
+What is HERMES ?
 --------------------------------------

-PRODIGUER is a french national climatology informatics project.
+HERMES is a french national climatology informatics project.
 It's goal is to support dissemination and exploitation of climate simulation research data.

-What is prodiguer-shell ?
+What is hermes-shell ?
 --------------------------------------

-prodiguer-shell is a command line interface for interacting with the prodiguer eco-system.
+hermes-shell is a command line interface for interacting with the hermes eco-system.

-Why prodiguer-shell ?
+Why hermes-shell ?
 --------------------------------------

 There is a need to support command line scenarios such as streamlining deployments ... etc.

-Who uses prodiguer-shell ?
+Who uses hermes-shell ?
 --------------------------------------

-Prodiguer system admin and developers.
+Hermes system admin and developers.